calgaryml/calgaryml.github.io/_posts/2025-05-19-gradient-flow-sparse-neural-networks.md

           <img src="placeholder_figure_training_outcomes.png" alt="Training Outcomes: Pruning pipeline vs. sparse training problem." class="img-fluid rounded z-depth-0" loading="eager" />
       </div>
   </div>
   <div class="caption">Figure 1: (Left) The standard pruning pipeline: train a dense model, prune it, and optionally fine-tune to get a good sparse model.
-(Right) The sparse training problem: initializing a sparse network randomly and training it often leads to poor performance compared to the pruned model.
-(Adapted from Slide 2/3 of the presentation)</div>
+(Right) The sparse training problem: initializing a sparse network randomly and training it often leads to poor performance compared to the pruned model.</div>
 </div>

 However, what if we want to train a sparse network from the get-go, without the costly pre-training of a dense model?
 This is where things get tricky.
 Naively initializing a network with a sparse structure and training it from scratch (the "sparse training problem") usually leads to significantly worse performance.
 This begs the question: why is training sparse networks so hard, and what can we learn from the exceptions?